ikosmidis/enrichwith/README.md

 learning and inference.

 ## Installation
-Get the development version from github with
+Get the development version from GitHub with

 ``` r
 # install.packages("devtools")